YaleDHLab/intertext/README.md

 ## Running on a Compute Cluster

 If you have access to a multi-node compute cluster (a.k.a. a supercomputer), you can run intertext jobs by creating a number of jobs and passing two integer arguments to each intertext process on the command line.
 The first of these arguments should identify the index value of the given job, and the second should identify the total number of jobs that will run.
-For example, to run 75 jobs on a Sun Grid Engine queueing system, one can submit the following job task:
+For example, to run 75 jobs on a Sun Grid Engine queueing system that uses `module` as a dependency manager, one can submit the following job task:

 ```bash
 #!/bin/bash